A reader writes…

-Ah yes, hair can be really tricky on video, especially for women, which is why the term “helmet hair” is often used to describe TV news anchors.
-This is where every strand of hair is “sprayed” into place so extensively that the hair becomes like a solid object that does not move at all.
-This is done to keep the hair fixed in place throughout the filming.
-This is also important for filming continuity, so that the hair looks the same in every shot, even though they may be filmed hours apart.
+For women, hair can be really tricky on video, which is why the term “helmet hair” is often used to describe TV news anchors.
+Every strand of hair is “sprayed” into place so extensively that the hair resembles a solid object that does not move at all.
+This is done to keep the hair fixed in place throughout the filming process to aid visual continuity.
+This is an important filming requirement.
+The hair looks the same in every shot, even though they may be filmed hours apart.

-This styling technique can also be used to prevent hair from casting shadows on the face due to overhead studio lighting.
+The helmet hair styling technique is also used to prevent the hair from casting shadows on the face due to overhead studio lighting.
 It also helps to eliminate “flyaways”.

-Flyaways are wispy, fuzzy strands of hair that have a tendency to stick straight up from the top of the head due to static electricity, blow-drying, the environment, new growth etc. Under the studio lights, flyaways become very noticeable and can be distracting in a medium to close-up frame.
+Flyaways are wispy, fuzzy strands of hair that have a tendency to stick straight up from the top of the head due to static electricity, blow-drying, the environment, or new hair growth.
+Under the studio lights, flyaways become very noticeable and can be distracting in a medium to a close-up frame.

-In extreme cases where there are an excessive number of flyaways (especially around the crown area), it can be an indicator of hair cuticle damage.
-This is where outermost part of the hair shaft (the protective barrier), is damaged through the use of chemicals, perms, blow-drying, curling irons etc. As a result, the hair becomes more susceptible to static.
+In extreme cases where there is an excessive number of flyaways (especially around the crown area), it can be an indicator of hair cuticle damage.
+This is where the outermost part of the hair shaft (the protective barrier), is damaged through the use of chemicals, perms, blow-drying, curling irons, etc. As a result, the hair becomes more susceptible to static.

 To help lessen the appearance of flyaways in your crown area, use a non-shine hairspray.
 Spray the product onto a new toothbrush head (natural fiber is better) and gently comb down the stray strands.
 Avoid using a smoothing product as this will weigh down or flatten your hair.

 What to Avoid

 - Avoid hairsprays that contain shine elements like dimethicone (a silicon-based polymer used as a lubricant and conditioning agent).
 If sprayed on the roots it can make your hair look greasy, not shiny on camera